AlemTuzlak/AlemTuzlak/README.md

 <h1 align="center">Hi 👋, I'm Alem Tuzlak</h1>
+<h2 align="center"> Tanstack maintainer, YouTuber, Blogger, and a lot of other things..</h2>
-<h3 align="center">A passionate Open-Source contributor from Bosnia and Herzegovina.
+<h3 align="center">I'm a passionate Open-Source contributor from Bosnia and Herzegovina.
 I contribute to whatever I can and I have a crippling addiction to creating OSS tooling.</h3>

 - 🔭 I’m currently working on [@tanstack/devtools](https://github.com/TanStack/devtools)